 Here you can add users and generate their passwords.

 Then give the users access to your local folders you would like them to have access to.
-The VM has a pre-configured folder on the C:\FTPDirectory that can be used or you can setup as many folders as you like.
+Setup as many folders as you like.
 Groups can also be setup and permissions applied at a group level.

 Select Enable TLS/SSL